Skip to main content

 These overrides can be set in two places:

-Both may coexist in the stored gateway, but at expansion time common_overrides always wins on conflict: for any of the four keys that common_overrides sets, the per-server value for the same key is dropped.
+Both may coexist in the stored gateway, but at expansion time common_overrides always wins on conflict: for any input/output guardrails key that common_overrides sets, the per-server value for the same key is dropped.
 The semantic of “common” is “the same value for every server” — letting a per-server entry diverge would contradict it.
 Per-server overrides remain useful for keys that common_overrides does not set.
 Everything else (command, args, OAuth, denied tools, source metadata) is inherited unchanged from the registry server.
 Use get-gateway-config to see the expanded view that the runtime will consume.

 How the expanded response is shaped